Barangaroo honours Australia's shared history and rich Aboriginal culture.

 In contrast, the southern end is a foodies’ paradise, only a few minutes’ walk from Wynyard Station.
 There are more than 30 restaurants and bars in this specially curated dining precinct.
 The laneways of Barangaroo are where contemporary architecture and the corporate world comfortably collide with the area’s maritime and industrial history.

 Between Barangaroo Reserve and the laneways in the south is the Central Barangaroo project area.
-This part of the project is still under tender, with the successful bid due to be announced in late-2017.
+The successful bidder for the construction of Central Barangaroo was announced in January 2018.
 This area’s civic and cultural contribution is intended to be the beating heart of Barangaroo.

 Once complete, more than half of Barangaroo will be dedicated public space encompassing a 2km continuous harbour promenade, expansive parklands and outdoor entertainment areas, extraordinary public art and cultural programming.